COSC3020/augmenting-paths-megrose10/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

 When we start, we check if the start is equivalent to the end, which is a constant factor.
-We then call followPath() and call this function recursively, and in the worst case, we end up visiting each vertex, so this would be O(V).
-In our for loop, we also check each edge which gives us O(E).
-This all gives us a worst case complexity of $\Theta$(V+E).
+We then call followPath() and recursively call it to check the next vertices, and in the worst case, we end up visiting each vertex, so this would be O(V).
+In our for loop, we also check each edge to look at the path of the vertex, which gives us O(E).
+This all gives us a worst case complexity of $\theta(V+E), since in the worst case, we may have to visit every node and edge.